wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

 3. **Distinguish** between local and shared state and choose the right type for different scenarios
 4. **Define hooks** as functions starting with "use" that provide React features
 5. **Use** built-in React hooks like useState and useContext to manage local and shared state
-6. **Navigate Context Provider pattern** and explain how custom hooks access shared state
+6. **Navigate Context pattern** and explain how custom hooks access shared state
 7. **Trigger** state changes through user interactions and event handlers
 8. **Use constants** to organize code and prevent errors
 9. **Inspect** state changes using React DevTools for real-time debugging